 This video shows militaries grown on a specially prepared rice substrate:

 Both fungi look different which means they are made up of different components.
 Not surprisingly though, the same benefits that are oft touted in Traditional Chinese Medicine for sinensis and that research has been showing to be largely factual, is found in both mushroom species.

-Both have the same bio-active compounds as each other and C. militaries has been shown to posses even higher amounts of some then that of C. sinensis.
+Both have the same bio-active compounds as each other and Cordyceps militaris has been shown to possess even higher amounts of some than that of C. sinensis.

 A study titled, Chemical Composition and Nutritional and Medicinal Value of Fruit Bodies and Submerged Cultured Mycelia of Culinary-Medicinal Higher Basidiomycetes Mushrooms, was published in June 2014.

 It found that militaries and sinensis of all mushrooms tested in the study possessed the highest amino acids (some of the others that were tested were Lion’s Mane, Turkey Tail, Reishi, Shaggy Ink Cap, Shiitake, and Oyster).

 Bioactive components “were lovastatin, GABA, and ergothioneine, which are commonly found in most mushrooms.
 C. militaris (FB), Pleurotus ostreatus (FB), and Coprinus comatus (FB) were most abundant and contained a high amount of GABA and ergothioneine…In contrast to C. militaris (FB), cordycepin was not detected in O. sinensis (MB).
 The fruit body biomass of C. militaris cordycepin content reached 1.743 mg/g dry weight.”